larsholtsebonde/bg-analyzer/QUESTIONS.md

 Add questions below as bullet points.
 The product owner should reply directly beneath each item.
 Once the information has been integrated into the repo (docs or code), remove the entry.

-- **Q:** What CSV column names do you expect for pump basal rate exports?
-  **A:** Start with assuming MDI.
-So bolus injections and one daily basal injection.
 - **Q:** For the Dexcom API connector, which OAuth grant flow and API scopes should we implement?
   **A:** _TBD_ On hold for now.
 - **Q:** Should Nightscout imports support both treatments and sensor glucose endpoints?